-- Conduct ongoing needs assessments to inform funding decisions. - Identify areas with outdated or insufficient infrastructure that hinders the expansion of broadband services. - Collect data on demographics and population density to identify areas with a significant number of underserved residents or businesses. - Identify Economic Development Zones to understand areas that are vital for economic growth where broadband would improve economic development and job creation. - Engage with local stakeholders which will help prioritize project areas that align with local needs. - Map out priority areas to identify where broadband infrastructure is most needed.
+- Conduct ongoing needs assessments to inform funding decisions. - Identify areas with outdated or insufficient infrastructure that hinders the expansion of broadband set - Collect data on demographics and population density to identify areas with a significant number of u - Identify Economic Development Zones to understand areas that are vital for economic growth where job creation. - Engage with local stakeholders which will help prioritize project areas that align with local needs. - Map out priority areas to identify where broadband infrastructure is most needed.